Nurturing a safe workplace

 An engaged workforce is critical to achieving outstanding safety performance, which is why leadership at all levels of the company support and reinforce consistent safety practices.

 Our management teams deliver meaningful safety messages that encourage employees to prioritize safety and speak up about any potential hazards.
-The company also reinforces expectations about maintaining a strong safety culture through ongoing articles, posters and reminder emails.
+The company also reinforces expectations about maintaining a strong safety culture through its Safe, Right, Fast campaign; ongoing articles; posters; and reminder emails.
 Employees can also anonymously contact the TI Ethics Office with questions or concerns.

 Our training programs focus on regulatory requirements; internal environmental, safety and health (ESH) standards; and accepted safe practices.
 Employees participate in a range of applicable training courses specific to their role that begin at new hire orientation and continue throughout their career.

 We train employees to: